-The overarching themes should be applied, along with associated mathematical thinking and understanding, across every permissible combination of papers in this specification.
+The overarching themes should be applied along with associated mathematical thinking and understanding, across every permissible combination of papers in this specification.

-The applied optional papers (Mechanics Major, Mechanics Minor, Statistics Major, Statistics Minor and Modelling with Algorithms) should be regarded as applications of pure maths as well as ways of thinking about the world in their own right.
-The pure optional papers (Extra Pure and Further Pure with Technology) extend the content of the Core Pure paper.
-The Numerical Methods paper extends the range of non-analytic techniques for solving a wider class of problems from within pure mathematics.
-In all of these cases appropriate links should be made with the content of A Level Mathematics and the content of the Core pure paper in this A Level Further Mathematics.
+The applied optional papers (Mechanics a, Statistics a, Modelling with Algorithms) should be regarded as applications of pure maths as well as ways of thinking about the world in their own right.
+The Numerical Methods paper extends the range of non-analytic techniques for solving a wider class of problems from within pure maths.
+In all of these cases, appropriate links should be made with the content of AS Level Mathematics and the content of the Core Pure paper in this AS Level Further Mathematics B (MEI).